-- Acknowledging as a special case the most exposed electro-intensive industries that cannot pass on EU-imposed regulatory costs and are therefore uncompetitive on the global market - Creating an EU-based scheme to fully compensate for the indirect impact of the ETS on power prices - Providing full compensation for ETS direct costs
+- Acknowledge the special case, of the most exposed electro-intensive industries that cannot pass-on EU imposed regulatory costs and are therefore uncompetitive on the global market - Creating an EU-based scheme to fully compensate the ETS indirect impact on power prices - Providing full compensation for ETS direct costs

 The ETS Directive (Directive 2003/87/EC as subsequently amended) allows for special and temporary aid measures.
-State aid measures have been laid out in the Commission's Guidelines on state aid in the context of the GHG emission allowance trading scheme (2012/C 158/04) which is designed to compensate energy-intensive industries.
-However, the revised Guidelines contain many provisions that result in under-compensation for the real costs.
+State aid measures have been laid out in the Commission's Guidelines on state aid in the context of the GHG emission allowance trading scheme (2012/C 158/04) that is designed to compensate energy-intensive industries.
+However, the revised Guidelines contain many provisions that result in under-compensation of the real costs.
 Moreover, to date only a few Member States have announced their willingness and capacity to provide (partial) compensation to the extent allowed by the EU State Aid regime.
 This development leads to unintended consequences as undertakings in the same sector are treated differently in various Member States due to budgetary constraints.
 The